Boeing B-52 Stratofortress: Flight controls

 Because of the B-52's mission parameters, only modest maneuvers would be required with no need for spin recovery.
 The aircraft has a relatively small, narrow chord rudder, giving it limited yaw control authority.
 Originally an all-moving vertical stabilizer was to be used but was abandoned because of doubts about hydraulic actuator reliability.
 Because the aircraft has eight engines, asymmetrical thrust due to the loss of an engine in flight would be minimal and correctable with the narrow rudder.
 To assist with crosswind takeoffs and landings the main landing gear can be pivoted 20 degrees to either side from neutral.
 The crew would preset the yaw adjustable crosswind landing gear according to wind observations made on the ground.

 Like the rudder, the elevator is also very narrow chord and the B-52 suffers from limited elevator control authority.
-For long-term pitch trim and airspeed changes the aircraft uses an stabilator (or all-moving tail) with the elevator used for small adjustments within a stabilizer setting.
+For long-term pitch trim and airspeed changes the aircraft uses a stabilator (or all-moving tail) with the elevator used for small adjustments within a stabilizer setting.
 The stabilizer is adjustable through 13 degrees of movement (nine up, four down) and is crucial to operations during takeoff and landing due to large pitch changes induced by flap application.

 B-52s prior to the G models had very small ailerons with a short span that was approximately equal to their chord.
 These "feeler ailerons" were used to provide feedback forces to the pilot's control yoke and to fine-tune the roll axes during delicate maneuvers such as aerial refueling.
 Due to twisting of the thin main wing, conventional outboard flap-type ailerons would lose authority and therefore could not be used.
 In other words, aileron activation would cause the wing to twist, undermining roll control.
 Six spoilerons on each wing are responsible for the majority of roll control.
 The late B-52G models eliminated the ailerons altogether and added an extra spoileron to each wing.
 Partly because of the lack of ailerons, the B-52G and H models were more susceptible to Dutch roll.